Mikhail Prokhorov: Lawsuit against Grigory Rodchenkov

 Following Russia's banning from the 2018 Winter Olympics and the stripping of medals from multiple Russian athletes, in February 2018, Prokorov agreed to finance a defamation lawsuit in New York against Grigory Rodchenkov, the former mastermind behind Russia's state sponsored Olympic doping program.
 The suit claims that Rodchenkov defamed three Russian biathletes — Olga Zaytseva, Yana Romanova and Olga Vilukhina — when Rodchenkov included them on a list of athletes who took performance-enhancing drugs as part of a state-controlled program that corrupted the 2014 Winter Olympics in Sochi, Russia.
-The women, who were stripped of the silver medal they won as part of a relay team, are seeking $10 million each in damages.
+The women, who were stripped of the silver medal they won as part of a relay team, were seeking $10 million each in damages.

 In April 2018, Rodchenkov, through his lawyer, Jim Walden, countersued Prokhorov under New York's anti-SLAPP law asserting that Prokhorov's suit was frivolous and intended to limit an individual's First Amendment rights to free speech.
 According to published reports, the countersuit is likely to seek the names of other individuals who are financing the lawsuit against Rodchenkov as well as information about the assets of Prokhorov.

 Walden said he believes Prokhorov's lawsuit was intentionally designed to uncover Rodchenkov's whereabouts in the United States and allow agents of the Russian government to find him.

 Personal life

 Prokhorov has never been married, but has been engaged twice.
 Shortly after purchasing the Nets, he vowed to get married if the Nets had not won the NBA championship within five years.
 In July 2015, he rescinded the pledge, saying that NBA Commissioner Adam Silver had "taken his place" by marrying in May.
 While Prokhorov was romantically linked to Ksenia Sobchak in the media, he has not named any specific woman as a possible bride, only that he might marry, and has never done so.

+In 2017, Prokhorov was featured on the Late Show with Stephen Colbert as part of the Russia Week report.